Key Takeaways

 Garden plants can provide both insects and nectar, but to really get the maximum birdwatching experience, most hummingbird watchers like to hang feeders.

-- Get a feeder that's easy to clean and hang.
+- Get a feeder that's easy to clean and easy to hang.
 Place it in a semi-open, shady area.
 A small feeder is ideal since you don't want hummingbird food to sit long enough to go bad.

 - Because of the birds' belligerent nature, if you find several visiting, spread out your plants and feeders to avoid creating a war zone.

-- Specially formulated hummingbird food is commercially available or you can make your own.
+- Specially formulated hummingbird food is commercially available, or you can make your own.

 Hummingbirds need time to find your new feeder.
-It could take hours or even weeks so be patient.
-However, once they've found it they're likely to return again and again.
+It could take hours or even weeks, so be patient.
+However, once they've found it, they're likely to return again and again.

 Homemade Hummingbird Nectar Recipe